MattiaFerrarini/Music-Player/README.md

 # Music Player
-A music player website based on Bootstrap cards.
+A music player website based on Bootstrap.
 Developed as an exercise for the Web Technologies course at University of Bologna.

 <img width="959" alt="image" src="https://github.com/MattiaFerrarini/Music-Player/assets/119322415/04ebc67c-aca5-4ce6-ab86-ef4a8fe442ee">